Kumasi Ashanti, Ghana Travel Guide

 Manhyia Palace Museum: The official residence of the current Ashanti King.
 The museum showcases artifacts from the Ashanti Kingdom, including royal regalia, photographs, furniture, and personal items.
 It offers a profound understanding of the kingdom's political structure and spiritual beliefs.

-Kumasi Cultural Centre: An expansive complex dedicated to preserving and promoting Ashanti and Ghanaian culture.
+Kumasi Arts Center: An expansive complex dedicated to preserving and promoting Ashanti and Ghanaian culture.
 It houses a craft village, the Prempeh II Jubilee Museum, a library, and performance spaces.
 Visitors witness traditional drumming, dance, and craft demonstrations.

-This site is culturally significant, treat with respect.
+This location is of cultural importance, treat with respect.

 Area around Manhyia Palace for traditional Ashanti royal architecture and planning.